Tubelight30/EldaFriend-backend/README.md

 }
 ```

-- HTTP status codes: 201 for success, 400 for bad request, 404 for not found, 500 for internal server error.
+- HTTP status codes: 201 for success, 400 for bad request , 404 for not found, 500 for internal server error.

 ### PATCH /api/user/med-taken